Current Organizational Status

 Field Operation Partners

-Rather than deploying field staff directly, Bakara 195 partners with experienced, auditable organizations registered with the OCHA cluster system.
+Rather than deploying field staff directly, Bakara 195 partners with experienced, auditable humanitarian organizations registered with the OCHA cluster system.
 This structure increases distribution speed and leverages local expertise.
+Partner names are disclosed in monthly transparency reports for each campaign.

 Responsibilities

-- •Palestine (Gaza) distribution via OCHA cluster-registered organizations
+- •Palestine (Gaza) distribution via organizations registered with the OCHA cluster system

 - •Türkiye-wide Qurbani and food distribution via local civil society partners